aribornstein/MathTeacherChallenge/README.md

 - The model with the highest accuracy on our test dataset above the baseline will win the competition.
 - Participants must be able to show code, demo their models and explain their approaches.
+- Do not train on the included test set that will disqualify your solution.
+Any other data is free game.
 - Up to 4 participants on a team.

+## Questions

+I will be monitoring the github issues feel free to add your room number and I will come over to help.

 ## Download Dataset

-The math teacher dataset can be downloaded [here](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02//dolphin-number_word_std.zip)
+The math teacher dataset can be downloaded [here](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02//dolphin-number_word_std.zip) For more information on the subsets see [here](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02//dolphin-sigmadolphin.datasets.pdf).

 ## Useful Resources